-Reports to the Assistant Chief Legislative Counsel or the Chief Legislative Counsel and requires regular oversight, guidance, input, and review from a senior counsel.
-Some files are deliverable within shorter timeframes.
+Reports to the Assistant Chief Legislative Counsel or the Chief Legislative Counsel.
+Drafts numerous complex pieces of legislation within short timeframes with similar deliverable deadlines.
+Handles a significant workload with little to no oversight, guidance, input and review.

 - Draft bills, regulations, and Orders in Council to ensure consistency with Legislative Counsel Office drafting standards and conventions, rules of statutory interpretation, and other Alberta legislation - Impartial legal analysis of the current legislation and drafting instructions for the new legislation - Meet with and assist client ministries with legislative requirements of policy development and the structural framework for legislation - Consult with other counsel in the Legislative Counsel Office and within the Legal Services Division to ensure compliance with government and legal requirements (e.g., FOIP, constitutional law, etc.) - Legal research on options and cross-jurisdictional review of legislative schemes - Provide oral and written legal advice to clients or other counsel on options, risks, legal challenges, compliance, etc. - Provide advice on guiding a file through the legislative process and expectations of Executive Council and Cabinet - Advise client ministries and other legal teams on potential legislative problem areas and transitional and enforcement issues - Respond to client ministries' routine inquiries regarding the drafting and enactment of legislation